physionetchallenges/physionetchallenges.github.io/2021/submissions/index.md

 ### <a name="python"></a>Python-specific instructions
 1. Using our sample Python classification code ([link](https://github.com/physionetchallenges/python-classifier-2021)) as a template, format your code in the following way.
 Consider downloading this repository, replacing our code with your code, and adding the updated files to your repository.
-2. Dockerfile: Update to specify the version of Python that you are using on your machine.
+2. `Dockerfile`: Update to specify the version of Python that you are using on your machine.
 Add any additional packages that you need.
 Do not change the name or location of this file.
-The structure of this file is important, especially the 3 lines that are marked as Do Not Delete.
+The structure of this file is important, especially the 3 lines that are marked as "DO NOT EDIT".
-3. requirements.txt: Add Python packages to be installed with pip.
+3. `requirements.txt`: Add Python packages to be installed with `pip`.
 Specify the versions of these packages that you are using on your machine.
 Remove unnecessary packages, such as Matplotlib, that your classification code does not need.
-4. `AUTHORS.txt`, `LICENSE.txt`, `README.md`: Update as needed.
-Unfortunately, our submission system will be unable to read your README.
+4. `AUTHORS.txt`, `LICENSE.txt`, `README.md`: Update as appropriate.
+Please include your authors.
+Unfortunately, our submission system will be unable to read your README file to change how we run your code.
 5. `team_code.py`: Update this script to load and run your trained model.
 6. `train_model.py`: Do not change this script.
-It calls the `team_code`, your training code to run on the training data.
+It calls functions from the `team_code` script to run your training code on the training data.
 7. `helper_code.py` Do not change this script.
 It is a script with helper variables and functions used for our code.
 You are welcome to use them in your code.
 8. `test_model.py`: Do not change this script.
 It calls your trained models to run on the test data.
 We will not use the `test_model.py` script from your repository, so any change made to this code will not be included.
 9. Add your code to the root/base directory of the master branch of your repository.
-10. We will download your code, build a Docker container from your Dockerfile, and run it on Google Cloud.
+10. We will download your code, build a Docker image from your Dockerfile, and run it on Google Cloud.
 11. Here is a sample repository that you can use as a template: [Python classifier](https://github.com/physionetchallenges/python-classifier-2021).

 ###  <a name="docker"></a> Docker-specific FAQs